Delayed-maturation theory of obsessive–compulsive disorder: Rosenberg and Keshavan, 1998

-Another experiment, supporting delayed-maturation theory of obsessive compulsive disorder, was conducted by Rosenberg and Keshavan in 1998.
+Another experiment, supporting delayed-maturation theory of obsessive–compulsive disorder, was conducted by Rosenberg and Keshavan in 1998.
 This research used voxel-based morphometry to investigate the development of the cingulate structure in a group children's brains, ranging 2–7 in age, observed to be OCD.
 This technique enabled researchers to identify a correlation between age and cingulate volume by comparing a group of control patients to a group of children that have been diagnosed with OCD.
 Children that do not have OCD were found to demonstrate a correlation between age and cingulate volume growth, whereas, children exhibiting traits of OCD did not display a significant correlation between age and cingulate volume.
 The Rosenberg and Keshavan experiment concluded that OCD patients do not exhibit a correlation of age and cingulate volume comparable to the control group of patients that did not have OCD.

-Lisa A. Snider, M.D. and Susan E. Swedo, M.D., 2003
+Snider and Swedo, 2003

-Childhood-Onset Obsessive-Compulsive Disorder and Tic Disorders was another experiment that supported the delayed-maturation theory regarding OCD.
+Childhood-Onset Obsessive–Compulsive Disorder and Tic Disorders was another experiment that supported the delayed-maturation theory regarding OCD.
 It was conducted by Snider and Swedo in 2003.
 Research included the diagnosis of pediatric autoimmune neuropsychiatric disorder, associated with streptococcal infection, also known as PANDAS.
-Thus, requiring a prospectively determined association between group A beta-hemolytic streptococcal infection, GABHS, and obsessive-compulsive disorder or tic disorder.
+Thus, requiring a prospectively determined association between group A beta-hemolytic streptococcal infection, GABHS, and obsessive–compulsive disorder or tic disorder.
 Screening for a GABHS infection imposes a significant burden on both patient and clinician.
 To heighten the index of suspicion for PANDAS, it would be useful to know if parent-reported upper respiratory infection, URI, is associated with PANDAS symptoms or associated characteristics.
 Eighty-three consecutive, clinically referred patients aged 6 to 17 years with a primary diagnosis of OCD and their primary caregivers were asked about.
 URI signs and symptoms at the time of OCD onset, PANDAS symptoms, OCD and tic symptoms, comorbidity, and putative PANDAS risk factors.
 Specific inquiry regarding URI symptoms proved more informative than general inquiry.
 In the URI present versus URI absent group, more patients experienced a sudden rather than insidious onset of symptoms.
 Additionally, more patients with a URI plus sudden onset exhibited a comorbid tic disorder.